Women in Manufacturing

 This can help in building better workplaces.

-Divyjyot: For women - acknowledge your needs and accept the fact that you are different.
+Divyjyot: For women – acknowledge your needs and accept the fact that you are different.
 I would say be more vocal about your needs as it is difficult for others to anticipate and accommodate the changes that are required.
-For example, all it took was for me to escalate or point out the fact that there was no ladies' washroom on the shop floor, this wasn’t something that naturally occurred to the management.
-Once they knew the issue, they resolved it for me.
+Raised issue of lack of ladies’ washroom on shop floor, resolved by management once informed

 Don’t try to prove yourself to be the man, just be yourself and put organisational goals at the top and lead by example.